 Hi everyone!
-This multi-part tutorial is all about object-oriented programming (OOP for short) in Lua.
-I’ll be applying this information to Roblox’s flavor of Lua.
-For this tutorial, you should be fairly comfortable with tables (read this chapter from Programming in Lua if needed) as well as how ModuleScripts work.
+This multi-part tutorial is all about object-oriented programming (OOP) in Lua.
+In later parts, I’ll apply this information to Roblox Lua.
+For this tutorial, you should be fairly comfortable with Lua tables.
+If you’re new or rusty, read this chapter from Programming in Lua.
 You’ll learn what metatables are and how they can be used to simulate OOP in Lua.
 Many of the concepts you’ll see here are applicable to other programming languages, namely Java or C#.
 If you’re going into computer science later in life, this is good to expose yourself to early.

-The next article will talk about metamethods and some Lua syntax subtleties that will help us implement these behaviors.
+For now, that’s all the theory you need to understand!
+In the next article will talk about metamethods and some Lua syntax subtleties that will help us implement classes.